Transatlantic Trade and Investment Partnership: Secrecy of content and negotiations

-Possible negative impacts
+Potential negative impacts

 Politics, economy and society

 The Guardian described TTIP as "the most controversial trade deal the EU has ever negotiated".
 TTIP negotiations are criticized and opposed by some unions, charities, NGOs and environmentalists, particularly in Europe.
 The Independent summarizes the negative impact of TTIP as "reducing the regulatory barriers to trade for big business, things like food safety law, environmental legislation, banking regulations and the sovereign powers of individual nations", or more critically as an "assault on European and US societies by transnational corporations".
 German economist Max Otte stated that the proposed (ISDS) court of arbitration and protection of foreign investment would mean a "complete dis-empowerment of politics" and that, regarding labour economics, free trade agreements typically enforce lower standards and that TTIP would put European workers into direct competition with Americans (and in effect because of the North American Free Trade Agreement with Mexicans), which would impact European social models.
 Otte also concluded: "We really don't want the social system of these countries [United States and Mexico] here [in Europe]."

 An October 2014 study by Jeronim Capaldo of the Global Development and Environment Institute at Tufts University indicates that there will be losses in terms of net exports, net losses in terms of GDP, loss of labour income, job losses, reduction of the labour share, loss of government revenue and higher financial instability among European countries.

+In his 2016 article The Gift in the Age of TTIP: the form and sense of exchange in an archaic civilization, Chris Hann stated that by adopting TTIP, the EU is complicit in market-driven global degradation, which, in turn, pushes Eurasian neighbors into deeper spirals of repression.